 The rampant graft and corruption caused by Prohibition created a deep lack of respect for it.
 It became fashionable for the first time for women to drink.
 Many residents became alarmed at the decline in morality.

-Prohibition also led to the pattern of infrequent but very heavy drinking.
-People didn’t go to a speakeasy to have a leisurely drink with a meal.
+Prohibition also led to the bad pattern of drinking.
+It was infrequent but very heavy drinking.
+People didn’t go to a speakeasy to have a leisurely beer.
 They went to guzzle alcohol while they could.

 Prohibition in Arkansas also denied the state tax revenues from alcohol.
-This, at the very time that it was causing big increases in crime and and resulting criminal justice costs.
+But it was causing big increases in crime.
+And that led to great increases in costs in criminal justice.

-The problems caused by Prohibition became increasingly obvious.
-And a number of other factors helped repeal.
+The problems caused by Prohibition became very obvious.
+But another helped repeal.

-More and more residents decided that the imagined cure of prohibition was much worse than the disease.
+More and more residents decided that the promises prohibition were false.
 They called for the repeal of the Noble Experiment of prohibition.

 Hunt, G. A History of the Prohibition Movement in Arkansas.
-Fayetteville: U Arkansas, 1933.
+Fayetteville: U AR, 1933.

 Johnson, B. John Barleycorn Must Die.
 The War against Drink in Arkansas.
-Fayetteville: U Arkansas Press, 2005.
+Fayetteville: U AR Press.

 Kelly, D. Arkansas Methodists and the 1912 Statewide Prohibition Campaign.
-Jonesboro: Arkansas State U, 1970
+Jonesboro: AR State U.

 Knoll, J. A Partial Fruition.
 A History of the Woman’s Christian Temperance Union of Arkansas.
-Little Rock: WCTU of Arkansas, 1951.
+Little Rock: WCTU of AR.

 Strickland, M. “Rum, Rebellion, Racketeers, and Rascals” : Alexander Copeland Millar and the Fight to Preserve Prohibition in Arkansas, 1927-1933.
-Fayetteville: U Arkansas, 1993.
+Fayetteville: U AR.